crotwell/TauP/src/doc/sphinx/source/taup_find.rst

 TauP Find generates possible phase paths through the given earth model.
 It is a way of cheating in that favorite game of seismologists, what's that wiggle?
-It will attempt all possible paths within a model, subject to the constraints.
+It will attempt all possible paths within a model, subject to the given constraints.
 The output is either a simple list of possible phase names or travel times in the same format as taup time.